 For instance, one person will search for the places to stay, or look up places to eat, or how to get from A to B and what public transportation is like, etc. Also another thing you may want to communicate beforehand!

-What if your friend is the loudest snorer to ever sleep on any planet ever?
+What if your travel partner is the loudest snorer to ever sleep on any planet ever?
 What if they are secretly scared of the dark or like to fall asleep with the TV on?
 Just saying.

 Might be good to discuss this up front, as well as how much eating out you’d like to do vs cooking/picnicking.
 I’ve also discovered that carrying snacks is very helpful after getting extremely hangry and snapping at my friend.